department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Research Findings.md

 Labels: [TREND: Content]

-Most participants answered that areas of the form were worded in a way that was clear and easy to understand - such as the Veteran information questions and the VA benefits and military service questions.
+Most participants answered that **questions of the form were worded in a way that was clear and easy to understand** - such as the Veteran information questions and the VA benefits and military service questions.

 > Not at all.
 Again it is clear to me and I am 74, I lose brain cells on a daily and its still good.
 (P4-004) (Veteran Information Task)